cosmos/sdk-tutorials/docs/b9lab-processes.md

    * `docs:` for changes on the content,
    * `fix:` for updates fixing issues on the platform.
 These do not include fixes on the text content itself, which fall in the `docs:` category,
    * `feature:` for updates on the platform features/functionality.
+   For example, `docs: add feegrant module tutorial` is a PR name.
 3. Set the Pull Request description, filling all required fields.
 4. Apply the **label** `b9lab-internal` and `b9lab-cosmos-academy`.
 5. Set up Assignee if required: Assignees should be people who need to work on something.
 Also make sure all assignees know what they need to do, using the description and/or comments.